alihusayni/tll-next/content/resources/blog/tips-successful-diversity-visa-application.md

 But Here is the catch: While the selection is random, your application must be 100% accurate and compliant with U.S. immigration regulations.
 Even a minor mistake can lead to automatic rejection.
 ### Who is Eligible for the Diversity Visa Lottery?
 To qualify for the DV Lottery, applicants must meet these core requirements:
-Country of Birth &ndash; Must be from an eligible country with low immigration rates to the U.S. Education &ndash; Must have at least a high school diploma, or It's equivalent.
-Work Experience &ndash; If you Don't meet the education requirement, you must have two years of work experience within the last five years in an occupation requiring specialized training.
-Admissibility &ndash; Must pass background checks, including health, criminal, and security screenings required by U.S. immigration laws.
+Country of Birth  :  Must be from an eligible country with low immigration rates to the U.S. Education  :  Must have at least a high school diploma, or It's equivalent.
+Work Experience  :  If you Don't meet the education requirement, you must have two years of work experience within the last five years in an occupation requiring specialized training.
+Admissibility  :  Must pass background checks, including health, criminal, and security screenings required by U.S. immigration laws.
 Expert Tip: Not sure if you qualify?
 Tuan Le Law Office can assess your eligibility and guide you through the process to avoid costly mistakes.
 Call [714-877-5840](tel:+1-714-877-5840) today for a free consultation!
 ## Why Accuracy &amp; Timing Matter in Your Diversity Visa Application